Former First Lady Barbara Bush in failing health: Family spokesman

 "It will not surprise those who know her that Barbara Bush has been a rock in the face of her failing health, worrying not for herself -- thanks to her abiding faith, but for others," the statement reads.
 "She is surrounded by a family she adores and appreciates the many kind messages and especially the prayers she is receiving."

 In January, Mrs. Bush and her husband were hospitalized at the same time.
-She was being treated by bronchitis and the nation's 41st president was being treated for pneumonia.
+She was being treated for bronchitis and the nation's 41st president was being treated for pneumonia.

 Barbara Bush served as the country's first lady from 1989 to 1993.
 She is the mother of George W. Bush, the 43rd president of the United States.